Tuberculosis Vaccine Trial (TB043)

 Is BCG safe?

 BCG is one of the most widely used vaccines in the world.
 Several billion people have been given the vaccine over the past 90 years and no serious side effects have been seen in healthy people.
 BCG is usually given as an intradermal injection and is not licensed as an aerosol, although it has been given as an aerosol in three previous trials in the 1960s and 70s as well as in our group’s trial (TB041) with no serious side effects.
-The TB041 study is close to finishing but we are still collecting safety data.
 The main purpose of this second study is to collect information about your body’s immune response; however, we will also collect safety data about aerosol BCG challenge to supplement the information from the TB041 study.

 What does the trial involve?

-Overall, the study will recruit 65 people into five groups.
+Overall, the study will recruit 71 people into six groups.

-Once assigned to a group, volunteers will be randomly allocated either to inhale BCG (Arm A) or to inhale saline (Arm B).
+Once assigned to a group, 65 volunteers will be randomly allocated either to inhale BCG (10 volunteers per group) or to inhale saline (3 volunteers per group).
 Saline is sterile salt water.
 You will not know which of these arms you are in – we call this blinding.
+6 volunteers will receive BCG via the standard injection route, together with inhaled saline.

-Group 1 volunteers will then have a follow-up bronchoscopy on Day 2 post challenge.
-Group 2 will have the bronchoscopy on Day 7 post challenge, Group 3 on Day 14 post challenge, Group 4 at 1-month post challenge and Group 5 at 2-months post challenge.
+All volunteers will then undergo a bronchoscopy (a camera test looking at the lungs).
+Group 1 volunteers will have a bronchoscopy on Day 2 post challenge.
+Group 2 will have the bronchoscopy on Day 7 post challenge, Group 3 and Group 6 (the injection group) on Day 14 post challenge, Group 4 at 1-month post challenge and Group 5 at 2-months post challenge.

 Is there any reimbursement for the trial?

-Participants are reimbursed from £685 to £725 for their time and travel.
+Participants are reimbursed from £705-£750 for their time and travel.
 Full details of the reimbursement can be found in the volunteer information sheet.

 What are the advantages of taking part?